 The provider took account of the views of people using the service and their relatives through surveys that were conducted on an annual basis.
-We looked at the results for the resident's survey that was conducted and ran from January to March 2016.
-Results were positive showing that 100% of people using the service felt that their care and support helped them to have a better quality of life and 75% said they were extremely or very satisfied with the care they received at the home.
+We looked at the results for the resident's survey that was conducted June 2016.
+Results were positive showing that 100% of people using the service felt that their care and support helped them to have a better quality of life and 100% said they were very satisfied with the care they received at the home.
 Where improvements in the service were identified, we saw action plans were in place to address and resolve any issues.
-For example some people said that they did not know how to make a complaint.
-We saw that staff had followed their action plan and ensured that people knew how to complain by supporting them at monthly residents meetings and at keyworker meetings.
-We also observed that the provider's complaints information was available in a suitable format to meet people's needs.